Bastion Host Configuration for Cluster Authorization

 bastion host and other cluster nodes.

-This configuration has to be added for every single node in the cluster
+This configuration must be applied on every node in the cluster.

 Restricted access after firewall configuration